-The assessor relative conativist is nicely able to make sense of Jeremy’s behaviour.
-She will, like the extreme realiser relative pluralist, hold that Jeremy asserts something true at his context when he asserts that Mary will not survive teletransportation, and that Mary asserts something true at her context when she asserts that she will survive teletransportation.
+The assessor relative conativist is nicely able to make sense of Jeremy’s behavior.
+Like the extreme realizer relative pluralist, she will hold that Jeremy asserts something true at his context when he asserts that Mary will not survive teletransportation and that Mary asserts something true at her context when she asserts that she will survive teletransportation.
 But there are two important differences between the two views.
 First, the assessor relative conativist will say that there is a single proposition whose truth-value the parties disagree about.
-And that seems to better capture the fact that they do seem to be disagreeing.
+And that seems better to capture the fact that they do seem to be disagreeing.
 Moreover, the assessor relative conativist will say that when Jeremy says ‘what Mary says is false’ he says something true at his context.
-This allows us to make better sense of the behaviour of the two parties.
+This allows us to make better sense of the behavior of the two parties.
 It is not surprising that the parties continue to behave as they do.
 At Jeremy’s context, it is true that Mary will not survive teletransportation.
-So, assuming he cares about her survival, he should try to prevent her from entering the machine and he should continue to assert <Mary will not survive teletransportation>.
+Assuming he cares about her survival, he should try to prevent her from entering the machine, and he should continue to assert <Mary will not survive teletransportation>.
 By contrast, at Mary’s context it is true that she will survive, and so by Mary’s lights she should use the machine as an effective and fast mode of transport.
-Hence the self/other assessor relative conativist can make good sense of both Mary and Jeremy’s behaviours.
+Hence, the self/other assessor relative conativist can make good sense of both Mary’s and Jeremy’s behaviors.

+4.2 Reason Two

-Reason Two: It seems intuitive to say that by his own lights, what Jeremy says is true.
+It seems intuitive to say that by his own lights what Jeremy says is true.
 The conativist thinks that all that matters in determining which relation is the personal-identity relation are facts about a person-stage’s (apt) conative attitudes.
-There is no mysterious further fact about which relation really is the personal-identity relation, which outstrips these facts about conations.
-Given that both Jeremy’s and Mary’s attitudes are apt, it seems as right to say that by Jeremy’s lights what he says is true, as it does to say that by Mary’s lights, what she says is true.
-Neither self-directed private realiser relative conativism nor public realiser relative conativism allow us to vindicate any sense in which this is so.
+There is no mysterious further fact about which relation really is the personal-identity relation that outstrips these facts about conations.
+Given that both Jeremy’s and Mary’s attitudes are apt, it seems as right to say that by Jeremy’s lights what he says is true as it does to say that by Mary’s lights what she says is true.
+Neither self-directed private realizer relative conativism nor public realizer relative conativism allow us to vindicate any sense in which this is so.
 For they all say that at most, one of the parties speaks truly.

 The extreme pluralist does better.
 She can say that Jeremy says something true when he says that Mary will not survive teletransportation.
-But this does not seem to adequately capture the sense in which by his own lights what he says is true and what Mary says is false.
-After all, according to the extreme realiser relative pluralist, what Mary say is in fact true, and is true even at Jeremy’s context.
-For she is asserting a proposition about private self-directed personal-identity, and the proposition she asserts is true, simpliciter.
+But this does not seem to capture adequately the sense in which by his own lights what he says is true and what Mary says is false.
+After all, according to the extreme realizer relative pluralist, what Mary says is in fact true, and it is true even at Jeremy’s context.
+She is asserting a proposition about private self-directed personal identity, and the proposition she asserts is true simpliciter.

-By contrast the assessor relative conativist can accommodate the sense in which what Jeremey says is true by his own lights, and what Mary says is true by hers, as well as the sense in which what Mary says is false by Jeremy’s lights and what Jeremy says is false by hers.
-For the proposition Mary asserts is false at Jeremy’s context and vice versa.
+By contrast the assessor relative conativist can accommodate the sense in which what Jeremy says is true by his own lights and what Mary says is true by hers as well as the sense in which what Mary says is false by Jeremy’s lights and what Jeremy says is false by hers.
+The proposition Mary asserts is false at Jeremy’s context and vice versa.